elijahfry/sass-lint/README.md

 ## CLI

-Sass Lint [`v1.1.0`](https://github.com/sasstools/sassy-lint/releases/tag/v1.1.0) introduced the ability to run Sass Lint through a command line interface.
+Sassy lint [`v1.1.0`](https://github.com/sasstools/sassy-lint/releases/tag/v1.1.0) introduced the ability to run Sassy lint through a command line interface.
 See the [CLI Docs](https://github.com/sasstools/sassy-lint/tree/master/docs/cli) for full documentation on how to use the CLI.

 There are small differences which are useful to understand over other CLI tools you may have encountered with other linters.